SuiMachine/Art-Of-Rally-VR-Hack/README.md

 --------
 * Frustum culling for vegetation is now disabled (uses only spherical culling based on distance).
 This has to be corrected to improve performance.
 * Correct camera behaviour after stage end.
-* Some stage intros still seem to offset the camera transform parents :(

 Limitations
 --------